geaz/muRLi/README.md

 python writeMod.py COM4 simple.murli
 ```

-The script will tell you, if something went wrong. **muRLi** will show a *MOD saved*, if everything went well.
+The python script will tell you, if something went wrong. **muRLi** will show a *MOD saved*, if everything went well.
 If you run the script without any parameters, it will list all available COM ports.

 ## muRLiN